 - Key reasons why English-medium primary schools should develop strategic approaches to teaching and learning te reo Māori

-what issues are important to consider when planning a strategic approach to Māori language learning and teaching?
+- Key issues for English-medium primary schools to consider when developing a strategic approach to Māori language teaching and learning

-what practices create a positive impact on Māori language learning and teaching in schools?
+- Practices that create a positive impact on Māori language teaching and learning in English-medium primary schools.

 Follow this link to see more of the work we are doing to support reo Māori revitalisation.